Featured Shark Tank Post

 Daymond John Goes To Work

 Kevin Harrington steps in to add a creative solution to bring this deal together.
 How about 51% of the business with an accelerated share of the profits until the $750k initial investment was recovered?
-Good Idea, Daymond likes it.
-Herjevic wants to know how much money it will take to buy a 51% controlling interest in the business right now.
+Great idea, Daymond likes it.
+Herjevic wants to know how much money it'll take to buy a 51% controlling interest in the business right now.
 Schwartz still wants all of the $750k for a controlling interest.
 Herjevic asks them to step out of the Shark Tank while he tries to make a deal with John.
 Robert's convinced they can get 75% for only $100k and give them an accelerated amount on the future profit's until they recoup the $750k already invested in the power decals.

 Power Decal Update after the Shark Tank